 This depends on what you want to do because different times of the year will be better for different activities.
 Summer is a great time to visit Fairbanks because it’s warmer (think no sub zero temperatures) and it’s lighter.
 Because of the Earth’s Axial Tilt and it’s location, it receives more or less sunlight in certain times of the year.

 So if you’re planning to see the Northern Lights, you will want to go when there is less daylight.
 While you can start seeing them in late August, you should plan to visit between October and March for best viewing.
 Our cab driver told us that March was the best time to visit because you can still see the Northern lights but the weather is warming up.
 Plus this is often considered still part of the off season.
+See pictures from my winter trip to Fairbanks in March 2018!

 So if you want to do more outdoor activities like hiking or riverboat tours, plan your visit in the summer.
 The temperatures drop pretty low in the winter, so many tourist attractions are closed during the off season.

 Traveling to Fairbanks can get expensive, so if you’re looking to save some money, try going sometime during the off season, October – April.
 The warmer months are a more popular time to visit so it’s a more expensive time to visit.
+Having been in the summer and the winter, both seasons are equally fun and magical!
+So it depends on what you want to do!

 Where to Stay in Fairbanks: